livecycle/preevy/README.md

 1. Install the CLI using npm:`npm install -g preevy` , or use it directly using: `npx preevy <command>`
 2. Set up a profile by using: `preevy init`
-3. Use `up` command to provision a new VM with your application: `preevy up`
+3. Use the `up` command to provision a new VM with your application: `preevy up`
-4. Access and share your new preview environment by using the `*.livecycle.run` outputted by the CLI.
+4. Access and share your new preview environment by using the `*.livecycle.run` link provided in the command output.
 5. Code changed?
 Re-run `up` to quickly sync the preview environment with your changes on the existing VM.
-6. Destroy the environment by using: `preevy down`.
+6. Remove the environment by using: `preevy down`.

 ## Under the hood